sourcegraph/about/handbook/engineering/hiring/software-engineer-coding-exercise.md

 If we decide to move forward, we will schedule interviews with team members.

+## API Client coding exercise

+We designed this synchronous exercise to measure your approach to coding a small API client in a paired setting.

+* We will schedule a 45-minute timeframe to work with a Sourcegraph engineer.
+* In this exercise you write an API client that processes data from a public REST API.
+* The details of the assignment will be sent to you 15-minutes before the interview.
+* You may use the language of your choice.
+* You can use your own development environment, and look up documentation on the internet.
+* You can use any open-source libraries.

+If we decide to move forward, we will schedule interviews with team members.

 ## Distribution exercise

 We designed this exercise to measure your skills at integrating build and deployment workflows into a development lifecycle, as well as your ability to code a simple HTTP service.